 In fact, we encourage you to take the time to grieve and process your loss before handling the distribution of the estate.

 At Robbins Estate Law, we can answer your probate questions and prepare you for the process if necessary.
 We will help you complete the paperwork, file it with the court, and pay the court fees.
-Contact us today so we can discuss how we can best serve you.
+Contact us today so we can discuss how we can best serve you, or call our office here.